anthonypuppo/sk-nl2ef-plugin/README.md

+# NL2EF

+#### Plugin which translates a question into SQL, fetches relevant data from the database, and formulates a response based on the retrieved data

-# Semantic Kernel Plugin Hackathon Entry
+## Semantic Kernel Plugin Hackathon Entry

 This project is my entry to the Semantic Kernel Plugin Hackathon.
 It's designed to be a drop-in plugin service that can expose an existing database to be queried via natural language.
 It accomplishes this by leveraging the power of Entity Framework Core and OpenAI's embedding/GPT models to generate and construct SQL queries that retrieve relevant information for RAG based responses.